 Through all industries, there has been movement and debate for having diverse representation on company boards and for a more balanced workforce.
-Sadly most company boards and workforce are still predominantly male, (excluding stereotypical deemed acceptable for women, secretaries, assistants, teachers, nurses, psychologists, etc.)
+Sadly most company boards and workforce are still predominantly male, (excluding careers that are stereotypically acceptable for women, secretaries, assistants, teachers, nurses, psychologists, etc.)

 Direct positive discrimination is viewed as unlawful by the European Courts.
-For example, job advertisements which specifically highlight the need to recruit women are not permitted.
-In the United States it is also illegal to place an job advertisement that “shows a preference for or discourages someone from applying for a job because of his or her race, color, religion, sex (including gender identity, sexual orientation, and pregnancy), national origin, age (40 or older), disability or genetic information.”
+For example, job advertisements that specifically highlight the need to recruit women are not permitted.
+In the United States, it is also illegal to place a job advertisement that “shows a preference for or discourages someone from applying for a job because of his or her race, color, religion, sex (including gender identity, sexual orientation, and pregnancy), national origin, age (40 or older), disability or genetic information.”
 Prohibited Employment Policies/Practices

 Another argument is this may cause women to be paid higher or receive a better employment package because of their gender.
 The Treaty of Rome 1957 under Article 141 provides that women are entitled to “received equal pay for equal work.”
 So it is evident within legal instruments that positive discrimination does not mean allowing women to benefit when they are undeserving.